micmejia/bible-dump/NKJV/Hebrews/Heb 2.md

 ###### 1
-Therefore we must give [^a]the more earnest heed to the things we have heard, lest we drift away.
+Therefore we must give the more earnest heed to the things we have heard, lest we drift away.

 ###### 2
-For if the word spoken through angels proved steadfast, and every transgression and disobedience received a just [^b]reward,
+For if the word spoken through angels proved steadfast, and every transgression and disobedience received a just reward,

 ###### 3
 how shall we escape if we neglect so great a salvation, which at the first began to be spoken by the Lord, and was confirmed to us by those who heard _Him,_

 ###### 4
-God also bearing witness both with signs and wonders, with various miracles, and gifts[^c] of the Holy Spirit, according to His own will? ## The Son Made Lower than Angels
+God also bearing witness both with signs and wonders, with various miracles, and gifts of the Holy Spirit, according to His own will? ## The Son Made Lower than Angels

 ###### 5
 For He has not put the world to come, of which we speak, in subjection to angels.